dmvaldman/dmvaldman.github.io/_projects/rooklift.md

 ***Stress Made Me Smarter*** -- As inverse HRV, Garmin's stress signal really measures your sympathetic nervous system, which is also heightened during alertness and engagement, not just anxiety.
 According to the [Yerkes-Dodson law](https://en.wikipedia.org/wiki/Yerkes%E2%80%93Dodson_law), moderate arousal improves performance on complex tasks.
 For your mind to be clear, you actually don't want to be very relaxed.

 The takeaway is that near-term mental clarity and long-term health aren't that aligned.
 This is I think why Garmin's sleep metrics can often be miscalibrated with mental performance.
 To Garmin, for example, stress is always bad.
+Moreover, this was a model built custom for my data, and I wasn't fitting into some aggregated thing of Garmin's design.

 ## Building a Garmin App

 With a better model in hand, I decided to make a better model on my hand.
 I was going to make an app for my Garmin that would tell me day how smart or dumb I'd be each morning.
-I'd use the previous day and night's metrics to predict the current days mental performance.
+It would turn the previous day and night's metrics into the probability my ELO would go up that day.
 The model would also update weekly with the new data and I'd be able to verify if the same features were consistently predictive (which by and large they were).

 <div class="image-grid">
 <img src="/assets/img/rooklift/watch2.jpg" alt="glance view">